Optimized a 32-inch span balsa truss for maximum load-carrying capacity across a 10-dimensional design space with coupled constraints.

-• Ensuring all 11 members remained within the 8.5–14 inch length constraint
+• All 11 members within 8.5–14 inch length bounds

 Project Complete